Meet Our Graduate Students

 The MHA program is available in either an on-campus or online format.
 Both formats use the same curriculum.
 Online format courses are taken one at a time.
 Each online format course lasts 8 weeks.

-The College of Health and Human Services offers an innovative MSN track to prepare nurse practitioners in primary care.
+The College of Public Health offers an innovative MSN track to prepare nurse practitioners in primary care.
 The program is a competency-based curriculum as students gain the necessary knowledge and skills to provide holistic care to individuals, families, and populations across the health continuum; graduates are highly regarded and have historically readily found employment upon graduation.
 Our graduates pass their respective certification exams through the ANCC (FNP) well above the national mean.

 The master of science in nutrition program emphasizes a skillset tailored to expanding nutrition-related needs.
 Students learn to assess, evaluate, and intervene in the most current and relevant nutrition issues.
 The curriculum prepares graduates to work for agencies, businesses, and organizations that seek to improve nutrition at the local, national, and global level.
 This program also prepares students to engage in further study for research careers in nutrition.